Call Us: 206-301-0600

 Co-pay (if needed) – you may pay with check, cash or HSA/FSA cards only.
 (We cannot accept other credit or debit cards)

 Returning Patients: We welcome our return patients.
-If it has been more than three months since your last appointment you will need to complete our patient forms.
+If it has been more than three months since your last appointment you will need to complete our current medical history form.

 What to Expect at Your First Visit:

-If you have completed your paperwork in advance please arrive 5 minutes before the appointment time for the check in process.
-If you prefer you can download your patient forms and bring the completed forms with you or fax them in advance of your appointment.
+If you have completed your paperwork in advance via the patient portal please arrive 5 minutes before the appointment time for the check in process.
+If you prefer you can complete your medical history in advance and bring or email the completed form in advance of your appointment.

 Arriving early gives our front office time to put together your chart, collect your co-pay and answer questions you many have and still start your appointment on time.